EthernalStar/WinEdit-Dx/README.md

 # ![Logo](https://github.com/EthernalStar/WinEdit-Dx/blob/main/Icon.png?raw=true) WinEdit Dx

-WinEdit Dx is a Tool to edit the various attributes a Application Window could have.
+**WinEdit Dx** is a Tool to edit the various attributes a Application Window could have.
 It utilizes the Windows API for many features.
 The Tool was tested with Windows 10 but should also work with Windows 11.

 ## Documentation

-Please Read the Instructions with care to avoid breaking your Windows.
+**Please Read the Instructions with care to avoid breaking your Windows!**
 The Tool itself is structured into two main segments:
 1. The Window List at the Bottom to choose your Window from.
 2. The different Options to edit the choosen Window at the Top.